 After dinner, I took a quick drive around the downtown area to get my bearings for spending a full day in town and surrounding areas.
 The downtown scene, looked lively with the bars and restaurants packed for the evening but I was ready for an early night and cruised back to the hotel for a blissful sleep on my plush king bed.

-Saturday Exploring downtown Escondido and surrounding areas
+Saturday exploring downtown Escondido

 The included breakfast service at Best Western Escondido is nice and better than the continent style offerings of most chain hotels so I opt to eat in and make a large waffle, eggs and bacon along with all the typical breakfast fare.
 After a filling breakfast, it was time to walk it off with a brief hike along shoreline of Lake Hodges.
 There are plenty of hiking options, but I opt for an easy and paved route to the walking bridge which is a mile in each direction from the parking area.
 This natural area and lake was a perfect hike and first impression to seeing the natural landscape around Escondido.

-Queen Califia’s Magic Circle
+A visit to Queen Califia’s Magic Circle garden

 A short drive from Lake Hodges is Queen Califia’s Magic Circle located in Kit Carson Park.
 A large sculpture garden created by the visionary artist Niki de Saint Phalle and one of her last major sculptural works in the United States, this colorful and whimsical garden depicts the imagery of California’s historic and cultural roots.
 Filled with a black and white maze area, playful serpents and totem poles with the imposing statue of Queen Califia standing on the back of a five legged eagle along with other colorful animals, birds and imaginary characters in this vibrant garden.
 There is a docent sitting around the garden with photos to explain the meaning of the garden and vision of the artist who created this magnificent garden.